jaymzh/recover-cyrus/README.md

 If there's any errors, inspect, and fix.

-Finally you can recover the user's inbox an as `inbox_recovered` (so as not to mess with any email received since the migration, by doing the following.
+Finally you can recover the user's inbox an as `inbox_recovered` (so as not to mess with any email received since the migration) by doing the following.
 First create a new, empty `inbox_recovered` in the new strufture using `cyradm`:

 ```shell
 # cyradm --user cyrus localhost